 What is hard about this problem is the data is set up -- you need to use the previous row’s value in your metric.
 But SQL isn’t built to do that.
 SQL is built to calculate anything you want as long as the values are on the same row.
 So we can use the lag() or lead() window function which will take the previous or subsequent rows and put it in your current row which is what this question is doing.

 Here’s the code to output this table.
-You can also copy and paste the following code in the SQL editor:

 SELECT year, current_year_host, prev_year_host, round(((current_year_host - prev_year_host) /(cast(prev_year_host AS numeric)))*100) estimated_growth FROM (SELECT year, current_year_host, LAG(current_year_host, 1) OVER (ORDER BY year) AS prev_year_host FROM (SELECT extract(year FROM host_since::date) AS year, count(id) current_year_host FROM airbnb_search_details WHERE host_since IS NOT NULL GROUP BY extract(year FROM host_since::date) ORDER BY year) t1) t2

 Window functions in SQL are very useful as a data scientist on your daily job and are often asked by the interviewers in interviews.
 These SQL window functions are used to solve rankings and calculating growth problems and these window functions in SQL make those problems much easier than if you didn’t have these functions.
 Also, check out our Ultimate Guide to SQL Window Functions which is a complete overview of the types of SQL window functions, their syntax and real-life examples of how to use them in queries.